WorkOfStan/mycms/README.md

 MyCMS [![Total Downloads](https://img.shields.io/packagist/dt/godsdev/mycms.svg)](https://packagist.org/packages/godsdev/mycms) [![Latest Stable Version](https://img.shields.io/packagist/v/godsdev/mycms.svg)](https://packagist.org/packages/godsdev/mycms)
 -----

-Simple framework to help developing interactive websites.
+Brief MVC framework for interactive websites.
 Works as a devstack which you install and then write your classes specific for the project.
+The boilerplate project is prepared in `dist` folder to be adapted as needed and it uses this `GodsDev\MyCMS` library out-of-the-box.

 # Features
 - [jQuery](https://jquery.org/) and [Bootstrap (version 4)](https://getbootstrap.com/docs/4.0/components/) used in the presentation